spotify/gordon-gcp/docs/config-service.rst

     `Required`: DNS zone to validate the correctness of A records before publishing.
 Must be a fully-qualified domain name (FQDN), ending in ``.``, e.g. ``example.com.``.

-.. option:: managed_zone="STR"

-    `Required`: The managed zone name in Google Cloud DNS where records are to be published.

-    To learn more about managed zones, please see `Google's docs on managed zones <managed_zones>`_.

 .. option:: default_ttl=INT

     `Required`: The default TTL in seconds.
 This will be used if the publisher receives a record set to be published that does not yet have the TTL set.
 Must be greater than 4.